 Speak to anyone who’s visited Solvang, it’s likely that one of their first comments will be the bakeries (which shouldn’t surprise—some of those delicious treats are called “danishes,” after all).
 Danish Mill Bakery, Olsen’s Danish Village Bakery, Mortensen’s Danish Bakery, and Æbleskiver Café, among others, all delight fans of baked goods with their fresh daily offerings.
 To experience a bit of old Central Coast charm, plan a lunch stop at Pea Soup Andersen’s, a local landmark since 1924, and be sure to try the namesake family recipe.

 For a live theatrical performance, check out what’s on the calendar at the 700-seat Solvang Festival Theater.
-And twice a year, two major festivals take over downtown: Danish Days, typically held in September, is a celebration of Solvang’s Danish heritage with authentic food, music, dancing, and Viking re-enactments; Julefest, which is the town’s festive holiday celebration in December, features candlelit tours, a tree-lighting, a tree-burn, and the kickoff early-December Julefest Parade.
+And Solvang has a number of seasonal and cultural events as well: Twice a year, two major festivals take over downtown.
+Danish Days, typically held in September, is a celebration of Solvang’s Danish heritage with authentic food, music, dancing, and Viking re-enactments.
+Julefest, which is the town’s festive holiday celebration in December, features candlelit tours, a tree-lighting, a tree-burn, and the early-December Julefest Parade.
+Fans of live music have reason to visit during summer months: Music fills the downtown air on Wednesday nights from late June through August each year with the Solvang Music in the Park series of concerts.
+Attendees to these free alfresco concerts are encouraged to bring a blanket, a cooler, and a spread to make the most of their evenings.
 Check their calendar for other upcoming events.

 For accommodations, Solvang has plenty of options, with a few standouts: Alisal Guest Ranch, a luxury dude ranch minutes outside of town, offers visitors the opportunity to fully immerse themselves in a Western experience with 50 miles of trails and 100 horses waiting to be paired up with riders.
 For a more urbane stay in town, boutique hotels The Landsby and Hotel Ynez both combine magazine spread–worthy style with amenities like private patios and fire pits.